Discover 5 natural solutions to treat crystals in dog urine

 Signs of urine crystals in dogs

-Many dog owners do not know what urine crystals are or the importance of detecting them in your pet.
+Dog owners need to know what urine crystals are and the importance of detecting them in their pets.

-Crystals comprise urine salts and water, forming needle-like particles concentrated in the bladder or urinary tract.
+Crystals comprise urine salts and water, forming needle-like particles that are concentrated in the bladder or the urinary tract.

-Here are a few things that can confirm your dog has urine crystals.
+Here are a few symptoms that can confirm your dog has urine crystals.

-• Your dog will whine while urinating or stop peeing halfway
+• Your dog will experience discomfort and whine while urinating or stop peeing halfway

 • You will notice small particles in your dog’s urine